 The list above is not exhaustive, but it hopefully gives a flavour of Ipsden and its life.

-Residents who need to commute enjoy a road network that gets them to work in Reading in under 20 minutes, Oxford in under 30, Wallingford in 5, or Goring & Streatley in 8 minutes.
+Residents who commute enjoy a road network that gets them to work in Reading in under 20 minutes, Oxford in under 30, Wallingford in 5, or Goring & Streatley in 8 minutes.
 The M40 junction 6 is easily accessible, as is the M4 junction junction 8/9 (for travelling to London or Heathrow), or junction 12 (for travelling west).
 Similarly, very frequent rail travel to London is available at Reading (taking only 30 minutes from Reading to Paddington), or from Goring & Streatley taking 58 minutes.

-School buses serve the good local county primary and secondary schools, and the Joint Abingdon Schools bus service stops less than a mile away in North Stoke serving:- Abingdon School, St Helen & St Katherine's, Our Lady's Convent and The Manor Prep School.
+School buses serve the excellent local county primary and secondary schools, and the Joint Abingdon Schools bus service stops less than a mile away in North Stoke serving:- Abingdon School, St Helen & St Katherine's, Our Lady's Convent and The Manor Prep School.
 The Oratory Prep School and The Oratory Senior School are both only a few minutes drive away in nearby Cray's Pond and Woodcote.

 There are a number of farms in and around Ipsden, and excellent local produce is available from the thriving Farm Shop.

 Ipsden is surrounded by beautiful countryside with some of the most stunning views and walks in this part of England.
 The Ridgeway and the Icknield Way both pass through Ipsden; those paths with their many branches winding through the surrounding fields and woods enable genuine relaxation from the hustle and bustle of the modern world, as does simply living here!
 While walking in the Ipsden area, you are likely to see a wide range of birds and wildlife.

 Deer are found in the woods and the famous Red Kites, which were reintroduced to the Chilterns in the mid 1980s, are often to be seen.